magomimmo/modern-cljs/doc/tutorial-07.md

 been attached to `init`, `validate-form` and `calulate` functions.
-That directive had the scope to protect the above functions from being evantually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`: namely `:simple` and `:advanced`.
+That directive had the scope to protect the above functions from being evantually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`, namely `:simple` and `:advanced`.

 ## Being aggressive as all the others

-As we already saw in the very first tutorial of this series, we have been using the `lein-cljsbuild` plugin to configure the CLJS compilation process, by instructing `:cljsbuild` keyword with the following value:
+As we already saw in the very [first tutorial] of this series, we have been using the `lein-cljsbuild` plugin to configure the CLJS compilation process, by instructing `:cljsbuild` keyword with the following value: